 Jetpack Joyride is designed to make the player fail.
 Over.
 And Over.
 And Over.
 In fact, it relies on the user not only failing but enjoying it so much that they stick around and share it with friends.
 With millions of downloads, clearly it’s working.

 This is the opposite of how we tend to think about success and failure.
-The design of the game embraces failing.
+The design of the game embraces failing in three ways, described in the blog post:

 Reward Failure: In Jetpack Joyride, with your ultimate death comes an immediate reward screen recognizing your progress, any mission goals you accomplished, and offering you a slot machine chance for any coin you picked up.
 This can be pretty easily practiced with yourself and employees, too.
 When encountering a failure (either personal or amongst employees), focus less on the problem that happened and more on what risks were taken, what was learned, and how this is going to improve the process down the road.
 Keep yourself and the team feeling engaged with the organization, and show that each failure does contribute to the final product.
 Make it very clear that taking well-informed, relevant risks is a good thing.